azukiazusa1/fresh-blog/README.md

 - [Deno](https://deno.land/) version 1.23.0 or higher

-This application uses postgres.
-Therefore, please create an .env file and set the following environment variables
+This application uses postgres. so, you need to create `.env` file and set the following environment variables.

 - `DB_USER`
 - `POSTGRES_DB`